 - Exploration is trying a new restaurant.

 - Exploitation is going to your favorite restaurant.

-In all aspects of our life, we’re balancing these two impulses: to Explore new things (and thus discover something potentially wonderful or interesting), and Exploitation: to take advantage of the things we’ve discovered.
+In all aspects of our life, we’re balancing two impulses: to Explore new things (and discover something wonderful), and Exploitation: to take advantage of the things we’ve discovered.